makuge/web23-exercise-2/README.md

 **2.3.** Now you extend the HTML page `edit.html` that you added in **2.2.**

 You add a `form` element (and move the *Cancel* `button` inside the form).
-Now you will add elements for all the properties of a movie to that `form` elemtn.
-A form can contain different HTML elements.
+Now you will add elements for all the properties of a movie to that `form` element.
+A form contains different HTML elements.
 In our case, we are going to use
-+ `input` elements for strings, numbers, dates, and also for the lists we have of actors, writers and directors
++ `input` elements for strings, numbers, dates, and also for the lists we have of actors, writers and directors,
 + a `select` element for the genres,
 + a `textarea` for the plot.

-In contrast to what we did in exercise 1, this time you write your HTML code **statically**, you do not create in using `document.createElement(...)`.
+In contrast to what we did in exercise 1, this time you write your HTML code **statically**, you do not create it using `document.createElement(...)` and `...append(...)`.

 Here are some more details: